Is Your Statistics Story Newsworthy?

 At the American Statistical Association (ASA), our mission is to promote the practice and profession of statistics to all audiences, especially the nation's news media.
 The ASA wants to share information with reporters about the significant work you and other ASA members are doing, so let us know about your groundbreaking work in statistical application and data analysis.

-To submit information about your innovative work, send an email with your contact information to ASA Public Relations Coordinator Jeff Myers at Jeffrey@amstat.org.
-He will work with you to make your story attractive-or newsworthy-to journalists.
+To submit information about your innovative work, send an email with your contact information to Jill Talley at Jill@amstat.org.
+She will work with you to make your story attractive-or newsworthy-to journalists.
 (Please note that the ASA offers no guarantees that it will find your story idea newsworthy, or that your story will be published.)